boschiotto4/SimpleLogger/README.md

 # SimpleLogger
 A very basilar logger for .NET.
-It is possible to choose a filename for the log and the level of logging.
+It is possible to choose a filename for the log and the level of logging message.

 Installation: extract the archive SimpleLogger_binary.zip and put the SimpleLogger.dll in your project then add a reference to it.